bou-samra/Fun-Columns-SDL/README.md

 For those who may not have heard of the Free Tools Association (FTA) and their influence within the Apple IIGS community many decades ago, a [website](http://www.freetoolsassociation.com/) is still maintained by Olivier Goguel (one of the original members of the group).

-<b>Please Note:</b> This game is not in a playable state yet, you can compile and run though.
+<b>Please Note:</b> This source code is very much in a state of flux and is currently a bit of a mess.
+I will provide updates as best as I can :smile:

 ## Change-log: